 Can I make tuna dip without mayonnaise?

-Absolutely!
-You can substitute mayonnaise with Greek yogurt, avocado, or a combination to achieve a creamy texture without using mayo.
+Absolutely.
+Swap mayo for Greek yogurt, avocado, or a mix of both for a creamy texture without mayo.

 What are some good substitutes for tuna?